 This super-private boutique retreat offers elegant accommodations, exceptional dining, a decadent spa for 2, and an infinity pool with sweeping views over the island.
 The 10 suites offer ample space, ranging from 85 to 120 sqm of indoor/outdoor area, utmost privacy, exclusive plunge pools (6 heated, 4 unheated), and both sunrise and sunset views.
 Each hand-crafted suite offers a completely unique experience, such as the Terra Suite’s high-tech speaker system with endless music and the Lava Suite’s temperature-controlled wine bar featuring Santorini’s best labels.
-Dining is phenomenal at the private restaurant Gaia, led by Santorini’s most influential chef.
+Dining is phenomenal at Exaltis, offering a fine dining menu of local Santorinian flavors in the evenings and casual Greek meze by day.
 Unparalleled, bespoke service completes the experience with a 1-to-1 guest-staff ratio, 24-hour butler service, and a host of experiences and packages tailored to guests’ desires.

-- Handy to: The center of traditional Pyrgos village (10-minutes), Franco’s (best bar for sunset cocktails, 7-minute walk), Pyrgos Castle and St. George Church (7-minute walk, next to Franco’s)
+• Handy to: The center of traditional Pyrgos village, Franco’s (best bar for sunset cocktails), Pyrgos Castle and St. George Church (next to Franco’s)

 - Ages: An adults-only property, Carpe Diem allows guests ages 18 years and older only.